VectorMessenger/VectorMessenger_Zero/README.md

   - [For Building](#for-building)
 - [Special Thanks](#special-thanks)

+---
 ## Information
 Simple python-based ui application for network global chatting through UDP protocol.
 Source code can be launched and built <ins>only</ins> on `python 3.7`.
+This project was made just to understand how it all works, so don't expect it to be an awesome piece of software.

+## Features
+- Cross platform GUI client
+- AES256-CBC message client-side encryption

 ## Client